Lexogen-Tools/quantseqpool_analysis/README.md

 # QuantSeqPoolWF
 **This analysis script is implemented as a bash routine and is intended to work in combination with Lexogen's QuantSeq-Pool Sample-Barcoded 3′ mRNA-Seq Library Prep Kit for Illumina**

 QuantSeq-Pool is the optimal solution for gene expression profiling for large screening projects using sample barcoding, early pooling, and batch processing of up to 96 samples in one reaction providing a workflow that is easily scalable for multiplexing up to 36,864 samples.
 Each sample is identified via one of 96 Lexogen i1 sample indices (for further information please visit https://www.lexogen.com/quantseq-pool-sample-barcoded-3mrna-sequencing/).
-The analysis script extracts the samples according to their sample indicies from an pool of reads in a UDI barcode combination and is then further processed with bioinformatics tools to trim the raw data, align the reads and count the expressed genes.
+The analysis script extracts the samples according to their sample indicies from a pool of reads in a UDI barcode combination.
+It, subsequently, trims and aligns the data and counts the expressed genes.

 ## Requirements
 The script [QuantSeqPoolAnalysis.sh](QuantSeqPoolAnalysis.sh) uses the following software tools and scripts in its routine: